Bequery10/Scheduler/README.md

 6-repeat the same process, beginning from the 2th step, if multiple classes exist 7-enter a later hour for you

-Writing your input to somewhere in this format then copying and pasting them as the program input is suggested.
+Writing your input somewhere in this format then copying and pasting them as the program input is suggested.

 Abbreviations:
 Sunday -> Sunday or su